SamuelEarl/quigleydb/IDEAS.md

 # GQL Middleware Ideas

+UPDATE: I might want to turn this project into a local-first Graph database similar to Electric-SQL.

 UPDATE: Maybe I should learn Rust and contribute some PRs to help FalkorDB and GQL grow and improve instead of creating my own middleware, which would only apply to JavaScript/Node.js and would not be as beneficial as a features that are built into the database.

 ## What is a schema migration?